PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 expectation now requires the new observation target and complete schema.
 No model conversion was run because the result assignment does not affect ModelIR or artifacts.

+## Topology/layout refresh characterization

+The post-lowering pipeline contains twenty-one raw topological-sort calls.
+Six of them are immediately followed by logical-layout inference: two in the recursive fallback and four in the primary absolute-final repair sequence.
+The other fifteen sort-only boundaries have different successors and are not included in this unit.

+Topological sort returns the small fixed schema `reordered_operators` and `cycle_detected`.
+Logical-layout inference returns a full tensor-name-to-layout dictionary while also mutating tensor layout annotations and public-layout metadata.
+Retaining that full dictionary in the lowerer would unnecessarily extend its memory lifetime.

+The selected design is a focused `run_topology_layout_refresh(model_ir)` owner that executes the existing sort and layout inference in order, discards the large layout-map return after its side effects, and returns only the unchanged two-key sort result.
+The six call sites retain small observation-only results.
+No sort-only site, layout algorithm, graph mutation, condition, or following owner changes.

+Characterization validation completed sequentially under `uv`:

+- dedicated family contract: `2 passed, 1 xfailed in 0.56s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the absent shared owner and six assignments.
+No production source changed in this checkpoint.